jonathandinu/ai4artists/README.md

 ## Art and Machine Learning (with some new media thrown in)

-These are resources and tutorials for anyone interested in using machine learning for creative uses.
+These resources and tutorials are for anyone interested in using machine learning for creative uses.
 Whether you are an artist looking to augment your practice with machine learning or a ML engineer/researcher wanting to make creative applications.

-### Courses (loosely defined)
+# Courses (loosely defined)

 * [Machine Learning for Artists](https://ml4a.github.io/classes/)
 * ITP @ NYU: [Machine Learning for the Web](https://github.com/yining1023/machine-learning-for-the-web)